harshnandan/CarNd_t1_p3_behavioral_cloning/writeup_template.md

 ![alt text][image4]

-Following is an example of adjusting the brightness of repeated image.
+Following is an example of adjusting the brightness of the repeated image.

 ![alt text][image5]